This example shows how to configure the

 Loop until the simulation reaches the target number of errors or the maximum number of transmissions.

-outputs a 3-by-1 vector containing BER measurement updates, the number
+output 3-by-1 vectors containing BER measurement updates, the number

 of errors, and the total number of bit transmissions.
 Display the